How to Get a Late Fee Waived on Your Credit Card

 In this article, we’ll cover how to get a late fee waived on your credit card and walk you through the steps you can take.
 We’ll also give you tips to help prevent late payments in the future.

-In this chaos, you forget to make the minimum payment due on your credit card account.
-You completely forget about it until your next billing statement.
-At this point, you quickly realize your oversight, and you pay your entire credit card balance in full.
-No big deal, right?
+In this chaos, you forget to make the minimum payment due on your credit card account, which completely slips your mind until the following billing statement.
+At this point, you realize your oversight and pay your entire credit card balance.

 Once your account is past due by 30 days or more, your lender reports it to the three major credit bureaus.
 This information stays on your credit report for seven years and could impact your ability to: